 Progesterone belongs to a category of steroid hormones known as progestogens.
-This sex hormone is generally involved during the menstrual cycle, pregnancy phase and other embryogenesis of the human species.
+This sex hormone is generally involved during the menstrual cycle, pregnancy phase, and other embryogenesis of the human species.
 It is formed in the ovaries with the help of adrenal glands and the placenta.

 Whenever progesterone levels are altered, there is an abnormal change in menstrual periods and symptoms of menopause.
 This hormone occurs naturally inside the body and can also be created in a scientific laboratory.

 The synthetic form of this hormone known as Progestin has been designed to activate the progesterone receptors in the body so that its effects are put into motion.
-Progesterone commonly works in combination with estrogen.
+Progesterone commonly works in combination with an estrogen.
 When progesterone is injected and there is low estrogen in the body, the risk of uterine cancer increases.

-Females use progesterone to revive menstrual periods that randomly come to a halt (amenorrhea), to treat painful internal uterine bleeding incidents that occur due to hormonal imbalances and also in healing the issues that come with premenstrual syndrome (PMS).
+Females use progesterone to revive menstrual periods that randomly come to a halt (amenorrhea), to treat painful internal uterine bleeding incidents that occur due to hormonal imbalances, and also in healing the issues that come with premenstrual syndrome (PMS).

 Although the uses of progesterone are exceptional and do help handle several problems, it also comes with a number of side effects.
 Keep reading to have an idea about both ends of the spectrum.